4T Trail

 Trains, trails, trams and trolleys — oh my!

 The unique 4T trail (the four “Ts” being a trail, tram, trolley and train) is a self-guided urban nature tour that lets you explore the city — and see some of the best views — without a car.
-It takes about four hours, $5 and a bit of leg power.
-The route is well marked with signs and includes about 2.5 miles of walking.
+It takes about four hours, $13.60 and a bit of leg power.
+The route is well-marked with signs and includes about 2.5 miles (4 km) of walking.
 (Visit here for a map of the trail.)
 Here’s an overview:

 Train

 Starting downtown, catch the MAX light rail (Red or Blue line) from Pioneer Courthouse Square (or nearby) to the Oregon Zoo stop.
-(Before boarding, purchase an all-day pass for $5 — this is good for the train and the streetcar.)
-The zoo stop is 260 feet (79 m) below ground level, in the nation’s deepest tunnel.
-Ride the elevator to the surface, where you have the option of exploring the zoo before following the “4T” signs for the next leg of the journey.
+(Purchase an all-day pass for $5.60 before boarding — this is good for the train and the streetcar.)
+The zoo stop is 260 feet (79 m) below ground level in the nation’s deepest tunnel.
+Ride the elevator to the surface, where you can explore the zoo before following the “4T” signs for the next leg of the journey.

 Trail

 Head downhill, across the Highway 26 overpass, and exit the city landscape on the well-maintained Marquam Trail (also signed for the 4T).
-You’ll hike 1.3 miles up a wooded trail to Council Crest Park, the highest point in Portland at 1,073 feet.
-As you rest your legs from the moderately steep, hour-long climb, you can savor some of the city’s best views — along with a brown-bag lunch if you so desire.
+You’ll hike 1.3 miles (2 km) up a wooded trail to Council Crest Park, the highest point in Portland at 1,073 feet (327 m).
+As you rest your legs from the moderately steep, hour-long climb, you can savor some of the city’s best views.
+Why not bring along a brown bag lunch if you so desire?

 More Hikes and Trails